saintmalik/blog.saintmalik.me/blog/2023-01-10-github-action-reusable.md

 And then, the microservices are hosted in the folder level on a single repo under the branch "main"

-so if you have three services, then you will find yourself rewriting for these services each, hence there is repetition and you would be zeroed out on DRY(do not repeat yourself).
+so if you have three services, then you will find yourself rewriting for these services each, so there is repetition and you would be zeroed out on DRY(do not repeat yourself).

 so let's jump into it;